d-subrahmanyam/code-sharing-platform/README.md

 # Code Sharing Platform

-A real-time collaborative code-sharing platform similar to codefile.io, enabling users to share, edit, and collaborate on code snippets with syntax highlighting and threaded discussions.
+A real-time collaborative code-sharing platform enabling users to share, edit, and collaborate on code snippets with syntax highlighting and threaded discussions.

 ## Features